sammi-turner/Crab-BASIC/README.md

 ./crab_basic example.txt
 ```

-to run the script any directory containing both the binary and the source folder.
+to run the script any directory containing both the binary and the source file.

 ### Print and Iprint